Our training courses are delivered at both Mount Edgcumbe Hospice, St Austell and St Julia’s Hospice, Hayle.

 Verification of Death

-The organisation they work for must have an up to date policy for the verification of expected death by registered nurses which is in line with their local NHS policy
+The organisation they work for must have an agreed policy for the Verification of Death by Registered Nurses which is in line with their local NHS policy.

 The course will provide a safe framework to enable registered competent nursing staff to verify adult death.
 Expected outcomes are that: